aikarimov/lyapspectrum/README.md

 `Y0` is a vector of initial conditions

-`'NAME',VALUE` given an additional input options:
+`'NAME',VALUE` gives an additional input options:

 `'jacobian',JFCN` is a Jacobian matrix ODEFUN(T,Y)